top of page

 The first iteration of this project is the digitization of the professional papers of Caleb Lumen Pungowiyi, a Siberian Yupik leader and climate change advocate.
 The Caleb Scholars Program (on whose board of directors I serve) will act as the custodian of Caleb's professional papers once the digitization is complete.

-The co-produced project is a collaboration between Aqqaluk Trust, Virginia Tech English, and Virginia Tech University Libraries
+The co-produced project is a collaboration between Aqqaluk Trust, Virginia Tech English, Virginia Tech University Libraries, North Carolina State University, and American College of the Mediterranean.

 Collaborators include:

-• Cana Uluak Itchuaqiyaq, Assistant Professor, Professional and Technical Writing, Virginia Tech
+• Cana Uluak Itchuaqiyaq, Assistant Professor, Technical & Scientific Communication, Virginia Tech

-• Chris Lindgren, Assistant Professor, Technical Communication and Data Visualization, Virginia Tech
+• Chris Lindgren, Assistant Professor, Technical Communication, North Carolina State University

 • Kara Long, Metadata Specialist, Virginia Tech University Libraries